Russian roulette: Etymology

 The term Russian roulette was possibly first used in a 1937 short story of the same name by Georges Surdez, published in the January 30, 1937, edition of Collier's magazine:

 References to the term in the context of the Collier's story appeared in some newspapers during 1937.
 The first independent appearances of the term in newspapers began in 1938 with the reports of young men being killed while playing it.
 The earliest instance appears to have been the death of a 21-year-old former journalism student in Austin, Texas, appearing in The Austin Statesman and some other Texas newspapers on January 8, 1938.
 At least four other deaths were attributed to Russian roulette during the year: a 34-year-old policeman in Peoria, Illinois, a 20-year-old in Houston, an 18-year-old in Saratoga Springs, New York, and a 16-year-old in Los Angeles.

-Subsequently, the term became a metaphor for taking foolhardy risks and its usage steadily increased in reportage of diplomacy, politics, economics, medicine and sports.
+The term has become a metaphor for taking foolhardy risks, and its usage steadily increased in reportage of diplomacy, politics, economics, medicine, and sports.

-Probability

-Math in this section is based on the use of a six-shot revolver with a single chamber loaded.
-Abnormal factors, such as the possibility of a dud round, are not included.

-Variant: revolver re-spun after each trigger pull

-With this variant, turn order is essential, because the probability of losing decreases the later one's turn is.